akarpovskii/build.crab/README.md

 lto = true
 ```

-Otherwise, you again will have to link against some obscure Windows libraries even if you don't need them.
+Otherwise, you again will have to link some obscure Windows libraries even if you don't need them.

 And it also makes the size of the rust library smaller.
 Zig 0.12.0 has some problems consuming large archives on macOS (fixed in [#19758](https://github.com/ziglang/zig/issues/19718)) making it a good default choice.